 Cleaning and Storing Dentures

 People are coming into care homes with more of their own teeth than ever before as people are keeping their teeth for longer.
-In 1968 it was estimated that 1/3 of the population above the age of 65 were edentulous (have no teeth), this is believed to be less than 3% .
+In 1968 it was estimated that 1/3 of the population above the age of 65 were edentulous (have no teeth), this is believed to be less than 3% today.
 Although there is a decline of residents coming into care homes with FULL DENTURES there appears to be an increase of residents with partial dentures.
-For people with some missing teeth partial dentures are a simpler and more affordable option for replacing lost teeth than implants and other complex dentistry.

-Practical advice for the cleaning of denture/s and storage
+Practical advice from Knowledge Oral Healthcare for the cleaning of denture/s and storage

 Plaque will stick to any hard surface and will therefore adhere to dentures just as they do on natural teeth, the regular cleaning of dentures is essential to the oral and general health of denture wearers.